CandidContributions/CanConUmbrackathon-2020/Guestbook/0-template.md

 STATUS: (what you're up to/want to be up to)

-_and then list the contributions you've made separately using the relevant prefixes:_
+_and then list the Url of each contribution you've made separately using the relevant prefixes:_

-PR: (for a PR you've raised or contributed to)
+PR: (url of the pull request you've raised or contributed to)

-ISSUE: (for an issue you have reviewed and commented upon)
+ISSUE: (url of the issue you have reviewed and commented upon)

-FORUM: (for a forum post you've answered)
+FORUM: (url of the forum post you've answered)

-BLOG: (for a blog post you've written)
+BLOG: (url of the blog post you've written)

-PACKAGE: (for a package you've released 🎉)
+PACKAGE: (url of the package you've released 🎉)